aiejf/HousePricing/README.md

 # HousePricing
-Deploy a ML model using AWS code pipeline and Elastic Beanstalk
+Deploy a ML model using AWS code pipeline CICI and Elastic Beanstalk